jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-20-oralhistory.md

 #### How far was the high school?

 It was far.
-At the time, it was all busses as no one had cars.
+At the time, it was all es as no one had cars.
 She had to transfer twice.

 #### So how did you deal with the cold?

 Extra layers.
 It was so cold.
 At the time, we didn't even have good shoes.
 I had cloth shoes.
 It was far getting from home to work.
 It was 30km.
 It was freezing.
 My feet were so cold, and I only had cloth shoes.
 The soles were made of plastic, and they were nigh *pinches fingers together* thick.
 Cold rises from the feet, no?
 If your feet are warm, then your body is warm.

-The busses to and from work had a big engine next to the driver.
+The buses to and from work had a big engine next to the driver.
 There was a large cover, but a little slit near the bottom of the engine cover.
 In wintertime, even if there were seats, I stood for the entire bus ride.
 I stood next to that slit, holding the railing, and I plugged my feet in that gap.
 I used it to keep warm.
 It was only then that I was warm.
 But then I got home and it was cold again.
 I got frostbite often.
 My feet and my hands were always frostbitten.

 We didn't have good clothes either.
 We had nylon socks, not even socks made of cotton.